 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 Marinating olives takes minimal effort for a large impact.
-Starting with good olives is crucial for success.
+But starting with good olives is crucial for success, especially for these rosemary marinated olives.
 A mixture of various types is best to really catch people’s attention.
 I used a combination of the following:

 - Kalamata